Partial Information Sharing over Social Learning Networks: Performance Analysis

-Now, as we show in Lemma~\ref{lem:oneagentlearns} (Appendix~\ref{ap:selfaware}), if condition \eqref{eq:assumdistmin} is satisfied the clear-sighted agent is able to discount the hypotheses in $\bar{\Theta}_{\kappagood}$.
+In traditional social learning~\cite{zhao2012learning,matta2019interplay,nedic2017fast,lalitha2018social} and in the approach without self-awareness \eqref{eq:Bayesupdate}--\eqref{eq:combine}, we do not have a different treatment among agents in the belief recursion.
+On the theoretical side, this allows us to characterize the learning strategy by expanding the recursion of logarithmic belief ratios over time and using concentration techniques such as the strong law of large numbers~\cite{billingsley2008probability} to establish the convergence of beliefs.
+In the approach with self-awareness, the slight asymmetry in the rule makes the exploitation of the belief recursion more demanding, and requires us to use different tools, such as martingales~\cite{billingsley2008probability} and useful results from the theory of stochastic convergence~\cite{ShaoBook}.
+The technical proofs that examine the belief convergence are thus significantly more complicated than in the traditional social learning or in the partial information case without self-awareness.
+On the practical side, the beliefs at the non-transmitted hypotheses do not evolve equally in parallel as happens in the case without self-awareness.
+Instead, as already mentioned, the beliefs will feature mutual oscillations among different entries $\theta\neq\thetashare$.
 Lemma~\ref{lem:discardonediscardall} (Appendix~\ref{ap:alsa}) is used to show that the oscillatory behavior of the beliefs does not impair the extension of this knowledge to the remaining $\theta\neq\thetashare$.
 As a result, despite the oscillatory behavior, the clear-sighted agent is able to discount all the hypotheses $\theta\neq\thetashare$.
 Finally, this possibility is extended to all the other agents by propagation of information across the network (see Lemma~\ref{lem:oneall} in Appendix~\ref{ap:selfaware}).